Earlier Francis Marion Symposium 2008-2012

 8th Francis Marion Symposium, 2010

-Francis Marion / Swamp Fox Symposium on Oct 15-16, 2010
+Francis Marion / Swamp Fox Symposium on October 15-16, 2010

-“Explore General Marion and the Southern Campaign”
+“Explore General Marion and the Southern Campaigns”

 Immerse yourself in Francis Marion’s world and in the significance of the Southern Campaign of the Revolutionary War.